rwth-acis/learning-locker-service/README.md

 | BOOTSTRAP | unset | Set the --bootstrap option to bootstrap with existing nodes.
 The container will wait for any bootstrap node to be available before continuing. |
 | SERVICE_PASSPHRASE | Passphrase | Set the second argument in *startService('<service@version>', '<SERVICE_PASSPHRASE>')*. |

-*Do not forget to persist you database data*